dustinpfister/videoground-beta-world/README.md

         <img src="https://img.youtube.com/vi/zI2Ou8bq_Eo/0.jpg" style="width:50%;">
     </a><br>
     <p>
-        Seeded Random Noise Waveform
+        Seeded Random Noise Waveform from the audio-generator-1 video project folder
     </p>
 </div>

-## The current idea of 'Beta World' is *experimentation*, and *content over tools*
+## The current idea of 'Beta World' is *experimentation*

 The current idea for this beta world collection of content is to just use this is a place to park experimental content to gain a better sense of what I like to make with videoground.
 I have a lot of general ideas for content and as such I just need a place to park what I have together with these ideas.
 If something works in terms of intrinsic value, or external interest maybe I will start a stand alone collection for that, otherwise it will remain here.

-Thus far my other collection of content on Github has to do with making little demos videos for my various blog posts on threejs.
-So these are videos that just demo threejs feature in the core of the librray, as well as my various javaScript projects that built on top of threejs.
-So the focus is on the tools that are made to create content rather than on content itself.

 <div align="center">
     <a href="https://www.youtube.com/watch?v=67j1q73byqc">